gitkraken/vscode-gitlens/README.md

 [GitLens](https://gitkraken.com/gitlens?utm_source=gitlens-extension&utm_medium=in-app-links&utm_campaign=gitlens-logo-links 'Learn more about GitLens') is a powerful [open-source](https://github.com/gitkraken/vscode-gitlens 'Open GitLens on GitHub') extension for [Visual Studio Code](https://code.visualstudio.com) built and maintained by GitKraken.

-- **GitLens** is a free extension that enables to you track code changes and who made them, with features like in-editor blame annotations, hovers, CodeLens, and more.
-Customizable to your environment and seamlessly integrated within VS Code.
+- **GitLens** is a free extension that enables to you track code changes and who made them, with in-editor blame annotations, hovers, CodeLens, and much more - all seamlessly integrated and customizable within VS Code.

-- **GitLens Pro** unlocks new workflows and features that enable you to accelerate PR workflows, action interactive Git visuals, and further reduce context switching.
-You can trial GitLens Pro for free after installing GitLens.
+- **GitLens Pro** unlocks new workflows that enable you to accelerate PR reviews, access interactive Git visuals, and further reduce context switching.
+You can try GitLens Pro for free after installing GitLens.
 ## Getting Started

 Install GitLens by clicking `Install` on the banner above, or from the Extensions side bar in VS Code by searching for GitLens.